-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a nominating and corporate governance committee of the board of directors.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we established a nominating and corporate governance committee of the board of directors.
 The members of our nominating and corporate governance committee will be Katharina Borchert, Karen Francis, Colleen McCreary and Anne-Marie Slaughter.
 Dr. Slaughter will serve as chair of the nominating and corporate governance committee.
-We will adopt a nominating and corporate governance committee charter, which will detail the purpose and responsibilities of the nominating and corporate governance committee, including:
+We have adopted a nominating and corporate governance committee charter, which details the purpose and responsibilities of the nominating and corporate governance committee, including: